Use File Tools to back up data files

 3. Click Open.

-4. The files are now added to the list of files and folders you want to backup.
+4. The files now show in the list of files and folders you want to back up.

 • Click Remove to remove a file or folder from the current backup list of files and folders.